britram/rains-prototype/draft-trammell-rains-protocol.md

 of the context to which an update query pertains.
 A zero-length string indicates that assertions will be accepted in any context.

-The value of the nuquery-type (16) key is an integer encoding the type of objects (as in {{cbor-object}}) acceptable in answers to the update query.
+The value of the query-types (10) key is an array of integers encoding the type(s) of objects (as in {{cbor-object}}) acceptable in answers to the update query.
+All values in the query-type array are treated at equal priority: [2,3] means the querier is equally interested in both IPv4 and IPv6 addresses for the query-name.
+An empty query-types array indicates that objects of any type are acceptable in answers to the query.

 The value of the hash-type (14) key is an integer specifying a hash function identifier used to generate the hash-value of the assertion, as in